eduvpn/python-eduvpn-client/doc/md/installation.md

 ### NixOS

-The Linux client currently is in the NixOS channels.
+The Linux client is in the NixOS channels.

 The package name is `eduvpn-client` so you can just do: